This spot has been added by

 Restaurants and accommodations nearby

 There is a restaurant located on the beach.
-You can also reach Manly Beach by a ten-minute walk.
+You can also reach Manly Beach by a ten-minute walk on the Marine Parade.
 There, you will find a lot of restaurants, hotels, and supermarkets to choose from.

 • Level required Beginner